My passion is writing about love, sex, dating, and relationships. I write based on my own personal experiences and those that I relate to.

 - Can't seem to get his life functioning in the right direction—we won't see a future with him

 Don't get me wrong, I'm not saying that a guy can't share things that are upsetting to him.
 All relationships should get to a point where we trust our partners enough to have open and honest communication.
-However, when the sharing takes over the relationship and he clearly isn't willing to deal, fix or solve his issues—and thinks is OK to complain excessively—any sex appeal that existed will majorly plummet.
+However, when the sharing takes over the relationship and he clearly isn't willing to deal, fix or solve his issues and thinks is OK to complain excessively, and sex appeal that exists will majorly plummet.

-Here's the thing guys, regurgitated—like you have Tourette's—all your issues on us—way too soon in the relationship, is inadvertently letting us know that you are not emotionally ready to be in a relationship.
+Here's the thing guys, regurgitating all your issues on us (like you have Tourette's) way too soon in the relationship, is inadvertently letting us know that you are not emotionally ready to be in a relationship.
 At least not one that has the potential to be successful.

 Hearing a guy carry on and on (and on) about why he can't possibly do something—anything—to change his situation for the better, gets exhausting (to say the least).
 Especially, if he won't take any advice and emotionally shuts down when receiving feedback.